-ADN-AE, ASN/MN-CSE and the serving IN-CSE communicate after completion of the Underlying Network bearer establishment and discovery of the serving IN-CSE.
-Data can then traverse between the oneM2M entities over the IP connection in the Underling Network over the 3GPP Gi/Sgi interface.
-Figure 6.1-1 depicts the connectivity between the ADN-AE, ASN/MN-CSE and the IN-CSE.
+ADN-AE, ASN/MN-CSE and the serving CSE (SCS) communicate after completion of the underlying 3GPP network bearer establishment and discovery of the serving CSE (SCS).
+Data can then traverse between the oneM2M entities over the IP connection in the underlying 3GPP network over the 3GPP Gi/SGi interface.
+Figure 6.1-1 depicts the connectivity between the ADN-AE, ASN/MN-CSE and the CSE (SCS).

-Figure 6.1-1: Connectivity Establishment between ASN/MN-CSE or ADN-AE and IN-CSE
+Figure 6.1-1: Connectivity Establishment between ASN/MN-CSE or ADN-AE and CSE (SCS)

-For ADN/ASN/MN initiated connectivity establishment, it is assumed that there is no connectivity previously established, i.e. no association between the ASN/MN-CSE or ADN-AE and the serving IN-CSE exists.
-When the ASN/MN-CSE or ADN-AE needs to send data to the serving IN-CSE it first discovers the serving IN-CSE, which is located in a packet data network, and establishes a connection.
+For ADN/ASN/MN initiated connectivity establishment, it is assumed that there is no connectivity previously established, i.e. no association between the ASN/MN-CSE or ADN-AE and the serving CSE (SCS) exists.
+When the ASN/MN-CSE or ADN-AE needs to send data to the serving CSE (SCS) it first discovers the serving CSE (SCS), which is located in a packet data network, and establishes a connection.
 Two methods can be used, as follows: